Lincoln Park (Portland, Maine): Description

+It is overlooked from Federal Street by the Cumberland County Courthouse.

 History

 The park, the city's first public park, was acquired in the aftermath of Portland devastating 1866 fire, in which more than 1,800 building were destroyed, devastating the city's downtown and port areas.
 The land was purchased for just over $81,000 at 75 cents a square foot.
 Its layout and design are credited to city engineer Charles R. Goodell, although a number of his design details were not implemented.
-In 1909, the lot immediately west of the park (across Pearl Street) was taken and landscaped as an extension to the park.
-It is now the location of Portland central fire station.
+In 1909, the lot immediately south of the park (between Pearl Street and Market Street) was taken and landscaped as an extension to the park.
+It is now the location of Central Fire Station.

 Occupy Maine

 In 2011, the Occupy Maine encampment, part of the larger "Occupy" protests, began "occupying" in Lincoln Park as part of an arrangement with the city authorities.
 At 4am on October 25, a chemical bomb was thrown into the park at the encampment.
 On December 8, Portland City Council voted 8-1 in favor of denying Occupy Maine a permit to stay in the park.